acaly/LightDx/README.md

 SharpDX does.
 This should be the fastest method.
 Other parts are also written with efficiency in mind (at least to my best).

+# Limitations
+Limitations in design:
+* Single thread API, although DirectX 11 itself supports multithread rendering.
-Please note that LightDX only supports Windows desktop application.
+* Only supports Windows desktop application.
 Other platforms are not tested.
+* Functions containing calli instructions are generated when loading.
+This makes it slower and takes more memory compared with precompiled, which, however, requires special build tool and makes building the project complicated.

+Limitations in current implementation (may be fixed in the future):
+* Only support Texture2D as ShaderResource.
+* All shader code must be in one file or string.

 # Usage
 Nuget package ```LightDx``` is available now.
 (Only .NET Framework 4.7 is supported.)

 # Example
 See projects in the [Examples](Examples) folder.

 See [ImGuiOnLightDx](https://github.com/acaly/ImGuiOnLightDx) for support for ImGui.NET.

-# TODO
+# TODO List
+More pipeline stages:
+* Sampler
+* Z-test.

-* Sampler.
+* Rasterizer.

+Others:
+* Better support for pixel formats.
-* Constant buffer.
+* Loading DDS.
 * Some matrix and vector math.

-Any help is welcomed.
+If you have another function that LightDx cannot do and is not in the list above, feel free to open an issue!